 These are the moments no one puts on a LinkedIn success post.
-Yet, the best leaders embrace them, make the most of them, and quietly build career-long loyalty, trust, and respect.
-I’ve learned these lessons over more years, more roles, and more farewells than I can count.
-Here’s what matters most.
+Yet the best leaders embrace them, make the most of them, and quietly build career-long reputations for treating people well on the way out, not just on the way in.

 Honesty Doesn’t Mean Harsh

 We all crave real talk.
 Especially in tough moments, your job is to speak the truth - but with heart.
-I have never seen a team member surprised by a conversation about performance when they’ve been getting clear signals all along.
-Where companies go wrong is in hiding discomfort behind vague feedback or false encouragement.
-That never helps.
+I have never seen a team member surprised by a conversation I handled this way.
+Most people know.
+What they need from you is the courage to name what is real in a performance conversation, not the avoidance of it.

 Instead, my mantra is clear: stay factual, stay specific, and above all, stay human.
 Frame every conversation with: “Here’s what I’ve observed,” not “Here’s what’s wrong with you.”
 The goal isn’t to list failures, but to lay out patterns you both recognize.

 Something like, “Over the last few quarters, you’ve had trouble hitting the deadlines for our major launches.
 I know how hard you’ve tried, but it looks like the pace and pressure here feels different from what you enjoy most.
-I’d love to hear how you see it.”
+I’d love to hear how you see it.”lessons from real performance management conversations that got tricky

 Notice the difference?
 We aren’t attacking.
 We’re naming what’s real, without judgment, and leaving room for their perspective.